 What I love about the Osprey Porter 46

 The Osprey Porter 46 pack is really durable.
 It survived many flights as checked in baggage.
 You can unclip the harness and stow it so the harness won’t tear or catch during the loading and unloading process.
+We bought our Porters from Australian company Wild Earth.

 There’s a secure laptop section that keeps the heavy laptop close to your spine for maximum comfort.
 It has a padded tablet compartment and another compartment that’s great for organising your smaller belongings.